About Divided Discussions#

 If you divide discussions, a good practice is to use a naming convention for discussion topics, so that learners clearly understand the audience for a discussion topic before they add posts to that topic.
 For information about naming conventions, see Apply Naming Conventions to Discussion Topics.

 You can also appoint learners as Community TAs or Group Commmunity TAs to help you to moderate course discussions.
 You might use Group Community TAs if the content of discussion topics by one group (cohort) should not be shared with another group.
 Group Community TAs are themselves members of learner groups (cohorts) that you use in your course.
 As discussion moderators, they can only see and respond to posts by other members of their own group (cohort).
-For information, see Assigning Discussion Moderation Roles.
+For information, see Assign Discussion Moderation Roles.

 Note

 Another method of providing different discussion experiences for learners in different groups in your course is to use the access settings of discussion components.
 For example, you can add multiple discussion components and use each component’s access settings to restrict access to each discussion component to a specific content group.
 You can then assign these content groups to learner groups (cohorts).
-For more information, see Setting Up Divided Discussions.
+For more information, see Set Up Divided Discussions.